-Some cats get bent out of shape over losing face time with a family member.
-A death, divorce, longer work hours, or a best friend going away to college can leave Sheba yowling.
+Some cats get anxious over losing face time with a family member.
+A death, divorce, longer work hours, or a best friend going away to college can leave little Sheba yowling.
 While behaviors related to separation anxiety may seem similar, they occur within twenty minutes or so of one particular person's departure.

 Generalized stress that prompts kitty self-barbering tends to be ongoing and a combination of stressors that can be cumulative.
 Changes in the routine and environment such as a new family member (furred or human), moving to a new house, or simply rearranging the furniture raise the cat’s hiss-teria.

 Feline over-grooming behaviors are called psychogenic alopecia.
 Licking releases endorphins, natural painkillers made by the brain that makes the sensation feel so good that some cats progress to self-mutilation.
 In most cases, instead of making sores, the cat self-barbers and licks so much the fur breaks off.
 Owners often say they never see the cat indulge in lick-fests and that the cat has a secret vice.
 That may be because the kitty feels more comfortable when the owner is within sight and doesn't feel the urge to self-calm with licking.